godot-rust/book/src/recipes/resource-saver-loader.md

     // The stringified name of your resource should be returned. fn get_resource_type(&self, path: GString) -> GString {
-        // Getting the extension always comes with a . in Godot so don't forget it ;) . if path.get_extension().to_lower() == ".myextension".into() {
+        // The extension arg always comes with a `.` in Godot, so don't forget it ;) if path.get_extension().to_lower() == ".myextension".into() {
             "MyResourceType".into()
         } else {
-            // In case of not handling the given resource, it must return an empty string.
+            // In case of not handling the given resource, this function must
+            // return an empty string.
             GString::new()
         }
     }